LAVIRASTOGI/SparkXLaunchProgram/README.md

 Redux is used to maintain a global state for all the spaceXlaunch Programs

 The project for better performance and avoid unnecessary clicks added debouncing .

+This project doesn't contain not serve side rendering.